aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/1-iam-groups-roles-to-manage-eks-access/6-configure-aws-auth-cm/index.en.md

 The output looks like below.

 ```
-arn:aws:iam::ACCOUNT_ID:role/eksctl-quick-nodegroup-ng-fe1bbb6-NodeInstanceRole-1KRYARWGGHPTTsystem:node:{{EC2PrivateDNSName}}system:bootstrappers,system:nodes
-arn:aws:iam::ACCOUNT_ID:role/k8sAdmin           adminsystem:masters
+ARN                                                                                             USERNAME                         GROUPS                          ACCOUNT
+arn:aws:iam::12345678900:role/eksctl-eksworkshop-eksctl-nodegrou-NodeInstanceRole-i7siYfkDyXRy system:node:{{EC2PrivateDNSName}}  system:bootstrappers,system:nodes
+arn:aws:iam::12345678900:role/k8sAdmin                                                         admin                              system:masters
-arn:aws:iam::ACCOUNT_ID:role/k8sDev             dev-user
+arn:aws:iam::12345678900:role/k8sDev                                                           dev-user
-arn:aws:iam::ACCOUNT_ID:role/k8sInteg           integ-user
+arn:aws:iam::12345678900:role/k8sInteg
 ```

-Here is what we have created so far:
+Here is what we have done so far:

+- created a RBAC role `dev-role` for IAM role `k8sDev` which maps to RBAC user  `dev-user` in `development` Namespace.
+- created a RBAC role `integ-role` for IAM role `k8sInteg` which maps to RBAC user  `integ-user` in `integration` Namespace.
-- a RBAC role for `K8sAdmin`, that we map to admin user and give access to **system\:masters** kubernetes Groups so that it has Full Admin rights on the cluster.
+- mapped IAM role `k8sAdmin` to RBAC user  `admin` which is assigned to one of the default ClusterRoles `cluster-admin`.
+The ClusterRole `cluster-admin` maps to the **system\:masters** RBAC group that provides full Admininstrator permissions on the cluster.
   ::alert[This is only for example purpose.
 It is highly recommended not to add any Kubernetes user to **system\:masters** group unless it is necessary]{header="Note"}
-- a RBAC role for `k8sDev` that we map on dev-user in development Namespace
-- a RBAC role for `k8sInteg` that we map on integ-user in integration Namespace

 We will see on next section how we can test it.